The village of Ouirgane is nestled in a truly beautiful valley surrounded by forested hills.

 La Roseraie - really lovely - we had a fantastic suite (with probably the biggest bed in the world!).
 The gardens, grounds and pool were wonderful and the whole place became magical at night.
 Food was simple but there was plenty of choice and we really enjoyed the dinners - breakfasts tended to be a little chaotic as either nothing came for a while or everything came at once - wasn't a particular problem, but a full buffet style would probably work better and mean less waste

-From mary C-C who stayed here in October 2013
+Laura W who stayed here in October 2013.

 La Roseraie - We loved our rooms and the hotel in general.
 We went horse riding. it was magical, and my son went too ( I know the owner said under 12's not allowed for health and safety reasons, but Hassan who owns the horses was excellent) The owner also drove us to Marrakech and he was really interesting and added to our understanding of the area enormously.